-On October 13, 2014, Atlas Pipeline Partners, L.P. ("APL") entered into an Agreement and Plan of Merger (the "MLP Merger Agreement") with Targa Resources Partners LP (the "Partnership" or "TRP"), Targa Resources Corp. ("TRC"), Targa Resources GP LLC, which is the general partner of TRP ("TRP GP"), Trident MLP Merger Sub LLC, which is a newly formed subsidiary of TRP ("MLP Merger Sub"), Atlas Energy, L.P. ("ATLS") and Atlas Pipeline Partners GP, LLC, which is the general partner of APL, pursuant to which TRP would acquire APL in a merger between APL and MLP Merger Sub (the "APL Merger" or the "APL acquisition"), with APL continuing as the surviving entity and a subsidiary of the Partnership.
+On October 13, 2014, Targa Resources Partners LP (the "Partnership", "TRP", "we", "us", or "our") and Targa Resources Corp. ("TRC") entered into an Agreement and Plan of Merger (the "APL Merger Agreement") by and among TRP, TRC, Targa Resources GP LLC, a Delaware limited liability company and the general partner of TRP (the "GP"), Trident MLP Merger Sub LLC, a Delaware limited liability company and a newly formed, wholly owned subsidiary of TRP ("MLP Merger Sub"), Atlas Energy, L.P., a Delaware limited partnership ("ATLS"), Atlas Pipeline Partners, L.P., a Delaware limited partnership ("APL") and Atlas Pipeline Partners GP LLC, a Delaware limited liability company and the general partner of APL ("APL GP").
+Under the terms and conditions set forth in the APL Merger Agreement (the "APL Merger"), MLP Merger Sub will be merged with and into APL, with APL continuing as the surviving entity and as a wholly owned subsidiary of TRP.

-Subject to the terms and conditions set forth in the APL Merger Agreement, holders of APL common units (other than certain common units held by TRP or APL or their wholly owned subsidiaries, which will be cancelled) will have the right to receive (i) 0.5846 of a unit of the Partnership (the "APL Unit Consideration") and (ii) \$1.26 in cash, without interest (the "APL Cash Consideration" and together with the APL Unit Consideration, the "APL Merger Consideration") for each APL common unit.
+Subject to the terms and conditions set forth in the APL Merger Agreement, holders of APL common units (other than certain common units held by TRP or APL or their wholly owned subsidiaries, which will be cancelled) will have the right to receive (i) 0.5846 of a unit of TRP (the "APL Unit Consideration") and (ii) \$1.26 in cash, without interest (the "APL Cash Consideration" and, together with the APL Unit Consideration, the "APL Merger Consideration") for each APL common unit.